NellowTCS/nellowtcs.github.io/_posts/2025-07-30-DriversEd-Auto-Progress-Bookmarklet.md

 This script helps automatically progress through pages on [drivered.com](https://drivered.com) by monitoring the "Next" button and clicking it as soon as the timer allows it.

-There are two versions included:
+There are three versions included:

 - **Bookmarklet** – Clickable from your bookmarks bar.
 - **Console Script** – Paste into the browser console.
+- **Userscript** – For use with a userscript manager like Tampermonkey or ScriptCat.

-Both versions observe the timer and automatically click the “Next” button when enabled.
+The first two versions observe the timer and automatically click the “Next” button when enabled.
+These, due to limitations of bookmarklets and the console, don't work after the first "click" to the next page.

+The userscript version however, runs continuously and will keep clicking the "Next" button as long as the page is open.

 ---